Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Introduction

-The last chapter, chapter \ref{chapter4}, is dedicated to testing the developed framework.
-In the exact setting we consider the case where spacetime is given the structure of a spatially homogeneous and isotropic metric manifold.
-Following along the steps of the construction manual, from this assumption we derive a cosmological description of gravity equivalent to the Friedman equations without ever using dynamical information from General Relativity.
-As a first successful test of the perturbative framework, we recover the perturbative expansion of General Relativity from feeding the construction recipe the information that gravity be described by a metric tensor field as input data.
-Moreover, we construct a third-order expansion of area metric gravity, the most general theory of gravity that is consistent with a linear description of electrodynamics.
+Section \ref{chapter4} is dedicated to testing the developed framework.
+In the nonperturbative setting we consider spacetime as a spatially homogeneous and isotropic metric manifold.
+Following along the steps of the construction manual, from this assumption we derive the Friedmann equations without ever using the Einstein-Hilbert Lagrangian from general relativity.
+As a first successful test of the perturbative framework, we recover the perturbative expansion of general relativity from feeding the construction recipe the information that gravity be described by a metric tensor field.
+Finally, we demonstrate how a modified theory of gravity may be obtained using our approach by constructing a third-order expansion of area metric gravity, the most general theory of gravity that is consistent with any linear theory of electrodynamics.

-\section{The Axioms of Constructive Gravity}
+\section{The axioms of constructive gravity}